Atmaware/monorepo/self-hosting/GUIDE.md

 We will go over

 #### Receiving Newsletter Subscriptions via Email
-1. On the Omnivore website or app, tap your photo, initial, or avatar in the top right corner to access the profile menu.
+1. On the Ruminer website or app, tap your photo, initial, or avatar in the top right corner to access the profile menu.
 Select Emails from the menu.

-2. Tap Create a New Email Address to add a new email address (e.g. username-123abc@inbox.omnivore.app) to the list.
+2. Tap Create a New Email Address to add a new email address (e.g. username-123abc@inbox.ruminer.app) to the list.

 3. Click the Copy icon next to the email address.

 4. Navigate to the signup page for the newsletter you wish to subscribe to.

-5. Paste the Omnivore email address into the signup form.
+5. Paste the Ruminer email address into the signup form.

-6. New newsletters will be automatically delivered to your Omnivore inbox.
+6. New newsletters will be automatically delivered to your Ruminer inbox.

 ### IMap Watcher